The browser you are using is not supported. Please consider using a modern browser.

 Learn the facts about immigrants and refugees and work to counter harmful narratives.

-Disinformation and hateful rhetoric about immigrants and refugees are everywhere…on social media, in political speeches, on the news, and beyond.
+Disinformation and hateful rhetoric about immigrants and refugees are everywhere… on social media, in political speeches, on the news, and beyond.

 At Global Refuge, we know the truth: immigrants and refugees make the United States a better place.
 Not only is welcoming newcomers the right thing to do, it's the smart thing to do.

 Myth: Most immigrants are coming to the United States illegally.
+They need to come the right way.

 Myth: Refugees and immigrants take American jobs.